Rana0Ahmed/INSTANT-AI/Track 1_ Python for Data Science/Session 09/INFO.md

 DevSecOps automatically bakes in security at every phase of the software development lifecycle, enabling development of secure software at the speed of Agile and DevOps.

-### Tasks:
+### Tasks

-1- What is ternary search
+- What is ternary search

-2- Crash courses about UML diagrams
+- Crash courses about UML diagrams

-3- Learn clean code
+- Learn clean code

-4- What is the most common design patterns
+- What is the most common design patterns

-5- Agile vs. DevOps
+- Agile vs. DevOps

-6- Tools used in DevOps
+- Tools used in DevOps